pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 data_processor = DataProcessor()
 numbers = [10, 20, 30, 40, 50]

-# Examples of variable names and method call
+# Use snake case for variable names and method call
 average_value = data_processor.calculate_average(numbers)

-# Example of function call
+# Example of a standard library function call
 print(f"The average value is: {average_value}")
 ```